 Be sure to check the inactive ingredients of cough and cold medications, which may include some form of sugar or alcohol that can affect blood glucose levels.
-Ask your pharmacist for sugar-free and alcohol-free medicines.
-And be sure to consult with your physician before taking any type of medication.
+Ask your pharmacist for sugar-free and alcohol-free cold medications.
+And be sure to consult with your physician before taking any type of cold medication.

 Remember: If you have any questions about your cold medications or other issues with respect to living with diabetes, consult with your physician.